-Dental implants are by far one of the most realistic dental procedures for the case of replacing missing teeth.
-Dental implants are versatile for a variety of different patients from teenagers to elderly patients and act as regular teeth, providing the ability to properly eat and speak.
+Dental implants are by far one of the most realistic dental procedures for replacing missing teeth.
+Dental implants are versatile for a variety of different patients from teenagers to elderly patients.
+These devices act as regular teeth, providing the ability to properly eat and speak.

-This procedure will allow a lifetime of beautiful smiles.
-Both permanent and removables are options for patients.
+This procedure will allow years of beautiful smiles.
+Both permanent and removable are options for patients.

-Permanent dental implants are permanently drilled into the gums and jaw bone and appear and feel just as any other tooth.
-However, these can be more pricey than removable implants and possibly a little more difficult to clean.
+Permanent dental implants are permanently drilled into the gums and jaw bone.
+Thus, they appear and feel just like any other tooth.
+However, these can be pricier than removable implants and possibly a little more difficult to clean.

-In addition to this, permanent dental implants require more soft tissue, better health of the gums, and a strong and developed jaw bone.
-For this reason, gum disease patients, those with missing soft tissue, or younger patients whose jaw is not yet fully developed may be disqualified or may require another treatment prior to receiving the permanent implant.
+Additionally, permanent dental implants require more soft tissue, better health of the gums, and a strong and developed jaw bone.
+For this reason, gum disease patients, those with missing soft tissue, or younger patients whose jaw lacks full development may not qualify.
+Or the latter folks may require another treatment prior to receiving a permanent implant.

 As their name implies, removable dental implants can be removed.
-This makes cleaning a lot easier.
+This makes cleaning a lot easier for some folks.

-This type of dental implant is more affordable, yet, less expensive materials are used and may not be as sturdy as materials would be for a permanent dental implant.
-Removable dental implants, despite being able to be removed, look and act as normal teeth.
+This type of dental implant is more affordable.
+However, these utilize less expensive materials and may not be as sturdy as the materials a permanent implant.
+Removable implants, despite being removable, still look and act like normal teeth.

 People across the globe are resorting to dental implant surgery.
 From as young as about 17- or 18-years-old to 90-years-old and older, patients are opting for this smile-changing procedure.

-Patients who suffer from tooth loss due to improper oral hygiene skills, tooth decay, or due to health-related problems opt for tooth implants.
+Patients who suffer from tooth loss due to improper oral hygiene skills, tooth decay, or general health problems opt for tooth implants.
 Those who suffered permanent tooth loss due to an accident are also looking into dental implants as an option.

 A strong, healthy, developed jaw is required especially for permanent dental implant surgery.
 Because a rod is placed into the jaw, the jaw will have to be sturdy enough to hold the tooth in place.

 Healthy gums and plenty of soft tissue are also necessary to help support the tooth implant.
-A strong immune system is also recommended for the procedure to ensure quick, proper healing.
+A strong immune system is also a must for the procedure to ensure quick, proper healing.

-Diabetics, those who take immunosuppressive drugs or steroids, or sufferers of gum disease may or may not be disqualified depending on the severity of the condition or the affect a medication has on the body’s healing process.
+Diabetics, those who take immunosuppressive drugs or steroids, or sufferers of gum disease may or may not be disqualified.
+However, the latter depends on several factors.
 Fortunately, a doctor and/or dentist may be able to fix the problem to ensure you’re capable of receiving a dental implant.
-Always check with a dental professional before assuming you’re unqualified for the procedure; you may be surprised.
+Always check with a dental professional before assuming you’re unqualified for the procedure.
+You may in fact qualify!